infinyon/fluvio/rfc/offset-management.md

 This api has the same behavior as the Automatic Offset API with the difference being that `offset_commit()` and `offset_flush()` calls are required.
-This allows for consumption patterns that may need take in more than one record before committing an offset as consumed.
+This allows for consumption patterns that may need to take in more than one record before committing an offset as consumed.

 ```rust
 use fluvio::consumer::ConsumerConfigBuilder;